Are you a startup/ small business owner/solo entrepreneur/ freelancer/ blogger with a limited budget, and no prior knowledge of SEO? Keep reading.

 What is SEO?

-SEO (Search Engine Optimization) is basically a way to show up in the top results on a search engine (jargon: rank high) when people search for something, without advertising or paying for it in any way.
+SEO (Search Engine Optimization) is basically a type of digital marketing that helps your website or page to show up in the top results on a search engine (jargon: rank high) when people search for something, without advertising or paying for it in any way.

 So as the term suggests:In a nutshell, SEO is about optimizing your site to help search engines help you rank high organically for searches done by your audience.
 Click To Tweet